CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 This section can be controlled by enabling/disabling argument: `tgn-disable-regenerate-traffic`.

-If this flag is enabled, ``Genie`` harness will regenerate traffic for all the configured traffic items on the traffic generator device and then wait for `tgn-regenerate-traffic-time` seconds.
+If this flag is not used, ``Genie`` harness will regenerate traffic for all the configured traffic items on the traffic generator device and then wait for `tgn-regenerate-traffic-time` seconds.